 Truthfulness to Employees - Ensure that the job, the worker thought they were hired to do is what they are going to be doing.
 The employer that doesn’t tell the truth about the employee's new job terminates trust in the company immediately, after which no amount of onboarding efforts can change the initial damage.

-Job Descriptions - A written map that describe the expectations, objectives and strategy diffuse sany confusion about a new employee's function and also opens up discussion about the new job or new opportunities.
+Job Descriptions - A written map that describe the expectations, objectives, and strategy diffuses any confusion about a new employee's function and also opens up discussion about the new job or new opportunities.

-Ensure that the onboarding is a priority to whoever is conducting it - Limit all of the typical distractions (i.e. email, phone calls or texts) during the employee’s orientation events.
+Ensure that the onboarding is a priority to whoever is conducting it - Limit all of the typical distractions (i.e., email, phone calls or texts) during the employee’s orientation events.
 Prepare a checklist of topics and meetings with the new employees.
-Also ensure that everyone who meets with new hires also adheres to the “no-distractions” blueprint so that new employees feel that they are the most important item on a person’s agenda.
+Also, ensure that everyone who meets with new hires also adheres to the “no-distractions” blueprint so that new employees feel that they are the most important item on a person’s agenda.

-Be Prepared - All documents or electronic forms for benefits, employment and direct deposits are all ready and queued up to be completed on the first day so that time can be most effectively used.
+Be Prepared - All documents or electronic forms for benefits, employment, and direct deposits are all ready and queued up to be completed on the first day so that time can be most effectively used.
 In this way, all the administrative tasks can be taken care of right away.

 Introduction - Provide colleagues with a brief bio of the new employee and when able a photo so that people will be able to greet them around the office.
-Make sure the introduction also includes their title, job and department in which the new employee will be working.
+Make sure the introduction also includes their title, job, and department in which the new employee will be working.
 This should be combined with introductions at each meeting the employee attends in their first few weeks of work.
-(This is also a great time to assign a buddy for new hire as an resource for any questions about organizational culture, goals, and where to grab lunch).
+(This is also a great time to assign a buddy for new hire as a resource for any questions about organizational culture, goals, and where to grab lunch).

-Prepared Work Station - Before the employee arrives, ensure that their workstation is ready with everything from computer (complete with password and login information) to sticky notes and pens.
+Prepared Workstation - Before the employee arrives, ensure that their workstation is ready with everything from computer (complete with password and login information) to sticky notes and pens.
 The best of the best will already have business cards made for the new employee and have some swag like shirts, hats, or coffee mugs with the company name.
-Also ensure that the employee has access to an organizational contact list (it could be on paper or electronic).
+Also, ensure that the employee has access to an organizational contact list (it could be on paper or electronic).

 Manager 1:1 Meetings - The direct supervisor or manager of the new employee should have a weekly or bi-weekly meeting with the employee.
 If it is not possible then arrange meetings to provide comprehensive feedback at one month- and three months checkpoints, or at six months.

 Create Balance - The first day can often be mind-numbing and a little overwhelming.
 Meeting so many new people in formal settings can be quite stressful.
 Arrange for less formal events between meetings.
-For example take all of the new hires to lunch on the first day to allow them to meet and chat a little.
+For example, take all of the new hires to lunch on the first day to allow them to meet and chat a little.

-Introduce Culture - Formal introduction of the company policies is obviously part of the onboarding some of the informal things that happen at the company should also be introduced.
-For example, if everyone wears red on Tuesdays this is something to mention to the new employee.
+Introduce Culture - Formal introduction of the company policies is obviously part of the onboarding.
+Some of the informal things that happen at the company should also be introduced.
+For example, if everyone wears red on Tuesdays, this is something to mention to the new employee.

-Continue to Onboard - the first day can seem like the most important part of onboarding, but that is not true.
+Continue to Onboard - The first day can seem like the most important part of onboarding, but that is not true.
 Onboarding continues for the first two years of a new hires employment.
 It includes a lot of communication between the employee and their manager, HR, and their executives.

 Getting Started with the Onboarding Process

-The implementation of an onboarding process, should be handled just like every project.
+The implementation of an onboarding process should be handled just like every project.
 First get executive buy-in by having answers to the following questions: